Lerwick’s Fine Victorian Town Hall Is Reborn

 The grand opening, in 1883, demonstrated the building’s scale and flexibility.
 There was a grand ball, a flower show and a concert by the Lerwick Choral Society.

-The committee came up with a plan for the windows in the main hall; they wanted to tell Shetland’s story from the 9th to the 13th century in stained glass, beginning with Viking adventures and ending with the marriage between Margaret of Denmark and James III of Scotland.
+The committee came up with a plan for the windows in the main hall; they resolved to tell Shetland’s story from the 9th to the 13th century in stained glass, beginning with Viking adventures and ending with the marriage between Margaret of Denmark and James III of Scotland.

 There was to be more stained glass on the staircase, where an impressive window depicts Earl of Morton, Grand Master Mason of Scotland, delivering a lecture on Freemasonry.